 In my opinion, SSDs, or Solid State Disks (which use high-quality flash memory instead of rotating magnetic platters), aren’t appropriate for backup purposes.
 I have two reasons.

 - Expense: though prices are coming down, SSDs are still more expensive than traditional hard disks of the same size.

 - Longevity: the lifespan of magnetic media is well understood.
 Once written, it stays written for a long time.
 Even in the worst circumstances, data can typically be recovered.
 The same can’t be said for SSDs.

-The primary feature of SSDs – speed – is unnecessary.
-The speed advantage of an SSD is about reading data, and backups are all about writing.
+The primary benefit of SSDs – speed – is unnecessary for our purpose.
+The speed of an SSD is about reading data, and backups are all about writing.